A website migration is one of the most dreaded scenarios in search engine optimization.

-- A wealth of internal and external links
+- A wealth of internal links and external links

 - Valid sitemap

-At a minimum, look at the following metrics:
+At a minimum, make sure you look at the following metrics:

-These should include the traffic volume, bounce rate, conversion rate, and time visitors spend on site by page.
-These metrics help you establish the effect of the new site on customer experience (which as ultimately affects your visibility).
+These metrics help you establish the effect of the new site on customer experience (which ultimately affects your visibility).

 Create a list of top keywords you’re going to monitor to measure the effect of site transition to your search visibility.
 The number of keywords you include on the list is irrelevant.
 What's important about them is that they should quickly reveal potential challenges after the migration.

-Personally, I recommend clients use rankings for pages with the highest traffic, as changes to them would be both easier to spot, and make the biggest impact on the organization.
+I recommend clients use rankings for pages with the highest traffic, as changes to them would be both easier to spot and make the biggest impact on the organization.

-This will help you assess how many potential problems site migration might cause.
+This will help you assess how many potential problems your site migration might cause.

-For example, if your organization redesigned the entire site, then most likely you'll be dealing with a whole range of issues, from how well new templates match your existing on-page optimization, to new URLs and site structure.
+For example, if your organization redesigned the entire site, you'll most likely deal with a whole range of issues, from how well new templates match your existing on-page optimization, to new URLs, and site structure.

 Part II.
 The Development Stage

-At this stage, you’re developing assets to help you conduct the move in a way that mitigates its potential negative effect on SEO.
+At this stage, you’re developing assets to help you conduct the move in a way that mitigates its potential negative effects on SEO.

-Fact: Properly set up redirects are the key to success of this strategy.
+Properly set-up redirects are the key to success for this strategy.

-But as a result, redirect issues don’t come to light until after the migration has taken place, and the site experiences a severe loss of traffic…
+As a result, redirect issues don’t come to light until after the migration has taken place, and the site experiences a severe loss of traffic.

 This list should include pages that received an update on the new site and are important for SEO.